wellplayed/wptlhearthstone/README.md

 #Format
 ##Basics
- - 6 teams
+ - 8 teams
  - Minimum 4 players per team
- - 4 weeks total
- - 3 weeks of swiss
+ - 3 weekends total
- - 1 week playoff
+ - Double elimination

 ##Team vs Team: Match Format
- - Team vs team
+ - Team vs team is a match
  - Each match is Best of 5 sets
  - Each set is a Best of 5 games between two players
- - The 4th set is always played, even if the same team wins first 3 sets
- - 5th set is only played if a match winner has not been determined

 ###Player vs Player: Set Format
  - Each player has 4 decks of 4 different classes